ACE8042 : Biodiversity Conservation: Policy and Practice

 5. Practical conservation work in the local area.

-5. Student talks on national and international conservation issues.
+5. Student talks and debates on national and international conservation issues.

 |Scheduled Learning And Teaching Activities||Lecture||12||2:00||24:00||Lectures and seminars from staff and external speakers|